A Strong and Simple Deep Learning Baseline for BCI MI Decoding: Results and discussion

 \subsection{The benefits of Cross Subject Transfer Learning}

 Through Transfer Learning, EEG-SimpleConv brings a noticeable gain and allows to generalize across subjects.
 Here, we validate the generalization and transfer capabilities of Deep Learning models in the BCI context.
-In Table~\ref{tab:evaluation}, we see that in the BNCI dataset, every subject (except the last one, for who there is no gain, but also no loss) benefits from it, with a gain around 8\% in the Cross-Subject with Fine-Tuning paradigm compared to Within-Subject paradigm.
+In Table~\ref{tab:evaluation}, we see that in the BNCI dataset, every subject benefits from it, with a gain around 8\% in the Cross-Subject with Fine-Tuning paradigm compared to Within-Subject paradigm.
 The accuracy gain is way more significant for the ``difficult'' (difficult-to-classify) subjects rather than the ``easy'' (easy-to-classify subjects).

 EEG-SimpleConv used directly for transferring, without a calibration (Cross-Subject paradigm) step remains less efficient than if it was trained on the calibration data (Within-Subject paradigm).
-In the left part of Table~\ref{tab:evaluation}, we see that it still allows a decent classification score, without needing any data from the considered subject, with a drop of only 5\% of accuracy.
-In this comparison, the ``difficult'' subjects are still benefiting from a classification boost, while we notice a classification drop for the ``easy'' subjects.
+In the left part of Table~\ref{tab:evaluation}, we see that it still allows a decent classification score, without needing any data from the considered subject, with a drop around only 5\% of accuracy.
+In this comparison, the drop of accuracy is more significant for the ``easy'' subjects.

-The main messages from this comparison are: \setlist{nolistsep} \begin{enumerate} \item Transferring knowledge, using EEG-SimpleConv, across subjects, allows to classify efficiently. \item For a difficult subject (with or without Fine-Tuning), transfer is always helpful, while it is not always the case for an easy subject. \item Transferring knowledge with Fine-Tuning on calibration data is helpful (or in the worst cases harmless) for each subject. \end{enumerate}
+The main messages from this comparison are: \setlist{nolistsep} \begin{enumerate} \item Transferring knowledge, using EEG-SimpleConv, across subjects, allows to classify efficiently. \item For a difficult subject (with or without Fine-Tuning), transfer is always efficient, while it is not always the case for an easy subject. \item Transferring knowledge with Fine-Tuning on calibration data is helpful for every subject. \end{enumerate}

-As for the use of EOGs on this dataset, we can see a fairly significant gain of between 6 and 10\% depending on the paradigm.
+Exploiting EOGs on BNCI, allows a significant gain of between 4 and 8\% depending on the paradigm.